 differential item functioning

-As you would expect from the name, the are trying to find evidence that an item functions (performs) differently for two groups.
+As you would expect from the name, they are trying to find evidence that an item functions (performs) differently for two groups.
 However, this is not as simple as one group getting the item incorrect (P value) more often.
 What if that group also has a lower ability/trait level on average?
 Therefore, we must analyze the difference in performance conditional on ability.
 This means we find examinees at a given level of ability (e.g., 20-30th percentile) and compare the difficulty of the item with minority vs majority examinees.

 Mantel-Haenszel analysis of differential item functioning